-The first night the helpers came in their boat they could do nowt, for a man from a house that lay nigh took them for fishermen.
+The first night the helpers came in their boat a man from a house that lay nigh took them for fishermen.
 He greeted them, and they durst do nowt until they were sure he was a-bed.
-Then it was too late.
+By then it was too late.

 They left, but the river had riz so high they were near drowned by the torrents ’neath the bridge.
 Honest folk who heard their cries had much ado to save them with ropes and boats of their own.